P-p-H-d/mlib/README.md

-Return a modifiable pointer to the element associated to 'key' in the container, creating a new element if it doesn't exist (ensuring therefore a safet 'get' operation).
+Return a modifiable pointer to the element associated to 'key' in the container, creating a new element if it doesn't exist (ensuring therefore a safe 'get' operation).

 If the container is sequence-like, key\_type\_t is an alias for size\_t and key an integer, the selected element is the 'key'-th element of the container.